Herxheim (archaeological site)

 The archaeological site of Herxheim, located in the municipality of Herxheim in southwest Germany, was a ritual center and a mass grave formed by people of the Linear Pottery culture (LBK) in Neolithic Europe.
 The site is often compared to that of the Talheim Death Pit and Schletz-Asparn, but is quite different in nature.
 The site dates from between 5300 and 4950 BC.
-The site contained the scattered remains of more than 1000 individuals from different, in some cases faraway regions.
-Whether they were war captives or human sacrifices is unclear, but the evidence indicates that they were roasted and consumed.
+The site contained the scattered remains of more than 1000 individuals from different, in some cases faraway, regions.
+Whether they were war captives or human sacrifices is unclear, but the evidence indicates that they were meticulously processed, roasted and consumed, with many of their skull caps being fashioned into cups.

 Discovery

 Herxheim was discovered in 1996 on the site of a construction project when locals reported finds of bones, including human skulls.
 The excavation was considered a salvage or rescue dig, as parts of the site were destroyed by the construction.

 Culture

-The people at Herxheim were part of the LBK culture.
-Styles of LBK pottery, some of a high quality, were discovered at the site from local populations as well as from distant lands from the north and east, even as far as 500 km away.
+The people at Herxheim are considered a unique member of the LBK culture.
+Styles of LBK pottery (some rare and of a high quality, but much of which is fragmented and destroyed) were discovered at the site from local populations as well as from distant lands from the north and east, even as far as 500 km away.
 Local flint as well as flints from distant sources were also found.